windmill-labs/windmilldocs/blog/2024-04-18-useful-python-scripts/index.md

 ## Use Windmill to create, run and monitor Python Scripts

 Windmill is an open-source developer platform and workflow engine designed to build comprehensive internal tools (endpoints, workflows, UIs).
-It supports coding in Typescript, Python, Go, Bash, SQL, or any Docker image, alongside intuitive low-code builders, including:
+It supports coding in TypeScript, Python, Go, PHP, Bash, SQL, or any Docker image, alongside intuitive low-code builders, including:

 - An [execution runtime](/docs/script_editor) for scalable, low-latency function execution across a worker fleet.
 - An [orchestrator](/docs/flows/flow_editor) for assembling these functions into efficient, low-latency flows, using either a low-code builder or YAML.